Spillers-Technology/RetroSpool/README.md

 ## Stack

 Spring Boot 3 / Java 21 (Temurin) · JTOpen · PostgreSQL 16 + Flyway · PDFBox ·
-AWS SDK v2 · GhostPDL (sidecar container only) · React 18 + Vite (admin UI, planned) ·
-Docker end-to-end (the dev machine needs no JDK).
+AWS SDK v2 (S3 landing store) · GhostPDL (sidecar container only) · Docker end-to-end (the dev machine needs no JDK).
+The SFTP/FTPS exporters (MINA SSHD, Commons Net) and the React 18 + Vite admin UI are declared/designed but not yet wired — see Status.

 ## Run it